Amicht/e-store/readme.md

 ## Description

-A simple online supermarket project, using MEAN (mysql).
+A simple online supermarket project, using MEAN, frontend in Angular, Node + Express for the backend, mysql for the database.

 The project implements of CRUD operations, auth management, multi system-entities, client-server-db, end to end app.